omar-nafea/FullStack/React_Basics/3_JSXsyntax.md

 ```
 In the example above, you' re using the `!bool`, that is, the NOT operator, which evaluates to true, since `!false` is true.

-Also, for the toggleBoolean prop to be rendered on the page, you're converting its boolean value to a string using the JavaScript's built-in toString method.
+Also, for the `toggleBoolean` prop to be rendered on the page, you're converting its boolean value to a string using the JavaScript's built-in toString method.
 Here's an extension of the above code which shows more ways to work with expressions as props in React.

-What is happening here is several props are being passed to the Example component, and rendering each of these props' values to the screen.
 ```jsx
 const bool = false;
 const str1 = "just";